martybabes/VIEWu/README.md

 However, Android (and probably iOS) have restrictions on using local files.
 An Android App will be made available to overcome this (email me for now).

-help.htm and morehelp.htm explai how things work.
+help.htm and morehelp.htm explain how things work.

 Songs lyrics are created in basic .txt format and stored locally in subfolders where view.htm resides.